If you only need infrequent access to the Internet then pay as you go mobile broadband might be an option for you.

 - Use your existing mobile phone contract.

-This is the cheapest and easiest option and will work for most people.
-There are a few precautions you need to take and thinks you should be aware of- See public Wi-Fi
+This is the cheapest and easiest option, and will work for most people.
+There are a few precautions you need to take, and things you should be aware of- See public Wi-Fi

 Use Existing Contract